Illness Benefit

 - How long is Illness Benefit paid?

-- Work and Illness Benefit
+- Work or training and Illness Benefit

 - Illness Benefit and other social welfare payments